Pratt & Whitney Canada PT6: Development

 In 1956, Pratt & Whitney Canada's (PWC) president, Ronald Riley, ordered engineering manager Dick Guthrie to hire a team of gas turbine specialists to design a small gas turbine engine.
 Demand for the Wasp radial engine was still strong and its production was profitable but the aim was to become Canada's prime engine company by focusing on a small gas turbine engine.
 Riley gave Guthrie a modest budget of C$100,000.
 Guthrie recruited twelve engineers with experience gained at various places including the National Research Council in Ottawa, Orenda Engines in Ontario, Bristol Aero Engines and Blackburn Aircraft.
 They completed the detailed design of an engine for Canadair's small jet trainer, the CL-41.
 It was a 3000 lbf thrust turbojet but the design was taken over by P&WA who developed it into the Pratt & Whitney JT12.
 The team had to wait for market assessments to define their next engine, a 450 shp turboprop for twin-engined aircraft, the PT6.
-The early development of the PT-6, which first ran in December 1963, was beset with engineering problems, cost overruns and lack of sales.
+The early development of the PT6, which first flew in May-June 1961, was beset with engineering problems, cost overruns and lack of sales.
 It was almost cancelled.
 The team lacked the ability to deal with the technical difficulties, i.e. how to develop the engine, because, as one of the team Elvie Smith recalled, they came from research and design backgrounds.
 They learned how to run a development program, such as testing around the clock rather than on one shift, from a PWA team which directed the development for several months.